Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: Dark Energy Effects on Radiation Spectrum

-\subsection{Geodesics for the Freely Falling Atom}
+\subsection{Geodesics for the freely falling atom}

-In this section, we solve the geodesic equation for a radially in-falling atom to compute the coordinate time $t$ and proper (conformal) time $\tau$.
-Being a massive particle, the atom's trajectory is a radial time-like geodesic.
-The atom in the spacetime metric of Eq. \ref{metric} has the Lagrangian \cite{1992mtbh.book.....C}
+In this section, we solve the geodesic equation for a radially infalling atom to compute the coordinate time $t$ and proper (conformal) time $\tau$.
+Being a massive particle, the atom's trajectory is a radial timelike geodesic.
+The atom in the spacetime metric of Eq. (\ref{metric}) has the Lagrangian \cite{1992mtbh.book.....C}

 where the dot shows differentiation with respect to $\tau$.
 The full geodesic equation reads

 where $\Gamma_{\rho\sigma}^{\mu}$ is the Christoffel connection given by

 The geodesic equations are also supplemented by the constraint equations